Basic Information and Tips You Should Know Before Climbing Mount Fuji

 A gate will be installed at the entrance to the climbing trail at the 5th Station of the Yoshida Trail.

-The Mount Fuji Conservation Donation is a system established to preserve the sacred and beautiful natural environment of Mount Fuji and ensure the safety of climbers.
-Its primary purpose is for all visitors to Mount Fuji to understand its value and cooperate in its conservation efforts.
+The Mount Fuji Conservation Cooperation Fee is a system established to protect the sacred and beautiful nature of Mount Fuji and ensure the safety of climbers.

 The Mount Fuji Conservation Donation is also used for safety measures for climbers, such as maintaining climbing trails.